armaanhussain/Attrition_Dashboard-PowerBI/README.md

 # Attrition Analystics Dashboard
 Created an Interactive Dashboard which analyses and identifies the key factors to reduce attrition and improve the hiring process

-# Dataset
-The dataset, sourced from Kaggle, IBM HR Analytics Employee Attrition & Performance, includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.

 # Steps Undertaken